Prime Day 2019: The best deals available right now

 Amazon Prime Day 2019 begins at midnight (PT) on Monday, July 15, and will run all the way through Tuesday, July 16.
 In other words, get ready for two full days of Prime madness.

-Prime Day 2019 may yield some especially good deals on music, movies and games, starting with this: Right now, you can rent Jordan Peele's Us for $2.99.
-Regular rental price: $5.99.

-Finally, this isn't an "official" Prime Day item, but it's a great one nonetheless: For a limited time, the Amazfit Bip smartwatch is down to $63.99 -- not quite the lowest price ever, but very close.
-It normally sells for $80, and I continue to be a big fan of the product.
+This is Us...the movie.
+Jordan Peele's latest did boffo box office; here's your chance to rent it at half price.

-As with all Prime Day deals, you must be an Amazon Prime subscriber to take advantage of these offers (see below).
+As with all Prime Day deals, you must be an Amazon Prime subscriber to take advantage of the previous offers.
+Thankfully, there are also some deals that don't require membership, starting with this:

 Should I sign up for Amazon Prime now?